Highly important separately issued early map of the World, by Petrus Plancius.

-This striking map of the world, engraved by the Dutch master Jan van Doetecum, holds the distinction of being the first world map to use an allegorical figure style of richly decorated borders that would become the standard for world maps for a century to come.
-The elaborate borders were inspired by drawings in the works of Theodore de Bry, published a few years earlier and established a pattern of cartographical decoration that lasted over a century.
+This striking map of the world engraved by the Dutch master Jan van Doetecum holds the distinction of being the first world map to use a style of richly decorated borders that would become the standard for world maps for over 100 years.
+The elaborate borders were inspired by drawings in the works of Theodore de Bry published a few years earlier and established a pattern of cartographical decoration that lasted over a century.
 The map was first issued separately and later appeared in Linschoten's Itinerario.

 Petrus Plancius (1552-1622) was born Pieter Platevoet in Dranouter in West Flanders.
 He trained as a clergyman in Germany and England, but he was an expert not only in theology but in geography, cosmography, and navigation.
 After fleeing prosecution by the Inquisition in Brussels, Plancius settled in Amsterdam where he first began his forays into navigation and charting.
 As Amsterdam was a hub for trade, Plancius was able to access Portuguese charts, the most advanced in the world at that time.
 Plancius used these charts to become an expert in the sailing routes to India, knowledge that gained him opportunity.
 Plancius was one of the founders of the VOC, for whom he worked as their geographer.
 He also served on a Government Committee to review the equipment needed for exploratory expeditions.